 But that doesn’t mean you’re in the clear if you go with clear liquor (see what we did there?).
 They may be a better choice overall, but not all clear spirits are created equal.

-One of our favorite spirits is mezcal, an ultra-pure tequila, required by law to be 100% agave, up to 49% of a bottle of tequila can contain fillers like corn, grain, sulfates, and artificial colors and flavors.
-If you’re a tequila lover, just look for the 100% agave on the label (or better yet organic tequila!) and you should be good.
-We also like tequila because it can aid digestion and lower LDL cholesterol levels.
+While mezcal is legally required to be 100% agave, up to 49% of a bottle of tequila can contain fillers like corn, grain, sulfates, and artificial colors and flavors.
+If you’re a tequila lover, just look for “100% Agave” on the label and you should be good.
+Better yet, look for the organic label!
+Tequila that is 100% agave also has some health benefits, including improved digestion (because of that fermentation) and lower LDL cholesterol levels.

 While beer can contain potassium and B vitamins and increase good cholesterol, these benefits are pretty insignificant when compared to beer’s high carb and calorie content.
 Plus if you’re sensitive to gluten, the malted barley in beer can make your immune system attack the lining of your small intestine.

-The Straight-Up Truth About Choosing the Healthiest Alcohol
+The Straight-Up Truth About Choosing Healthy Alcohol

 Skip cocktails and go for your liquor straight, over ice, or with water or seltzer.